benknoble/benknoble.github.io/_posts/2018-06-25-til-week-2--refactoring.md

 ### Relevance

 Today, I was a "complete fool."
-I didn't actually make a copy/paste error--thank goodness.
+I didn't actually make a copy/paste error---thank goodness.
 I spent most of my time, as I did Friday, refactoring code and eliminating precisely the kind of duplicate code that goes hand-in-hand with copy/paste errors.

 But I did make two mistakes that were agonizingly difficult to track down.

-And it's because of one of my favorite [vim][] features: auto-complete.
+And it's because of one of my favorite [Vim][] features: auto-complete.

 The first one goes like this.
 I have some shell script to fixup some files and then copy them to specific spots, so that a later build step will find it.